 A majority of the Group's storage capacity is managed under long-term contracts which contribute to the Gas Storage Business' stable cash flows.
 Revenues predominantly come from long-term capacity bookings and to a lesser extent from short-term capacity bookings and product enhancements as well as from the production of hydrocarbons (NAFTA only).
-As of 30 June 2019, approximately 70 per cent. of the storage capacity was contracted on a long-term basis until 2019/2020 (as of the date of this Prospectus, the storage capacity for the season 2019/2020 is fully booked through both long-term and short-term contracts), 55 per cent. until 2025/2026 and 35 per cent. until 2026/2027.
+As of 31 December 2018, approximately 71 per cent. of the storage capacity was contracted until 2020, 55 per cent. until 2026 and 42 per cent. until 2027.